 Healthy Blueberry Crumble Bars are made vegan and gluten-free for the ultimate breakfast recipe!
 Imagine fresh blueberries on a gluten-free, oatmeal crust and more of that crust served as a top layer crumble!
 This will be your favorite oatmeal bars recipe!
 Make these blueberry bars for breakfast or dessert!

 The Magic of Blueberry Crumble Bars

 You know hot that goes, right?
-You head outside to enjoy a peaceful day in the summer — maybe to enjoy some time in the hammock or porch swing…read a good book — and boom!
+You go outside to enjoy a peaceful day in the summer — maybe to enjoy some time in the hammock or porch swing…read a good book — and boom!
 Out comes the lawn mowers!

 Sometimes?
 I think they’re waiting for me.
-Because it’s all clear until I get all settled in outside.
+Because it’s all quiet until I get all settled in outside.
 It’s a little like Bugs Bunny stepping out onto the road.
 You know the one I’m talking about?
 No cars in site until he dips his toe on the road and suddenly cars are speeding by.

 That’s me and lawn mowers and my back yard.

 I guess that’s why we have earbuds.
 Amiright? 🤗